 Never mind the digital revolution.
 Let’s create something that really works.

-Nick Baker is Head of Intermediaries at Allica Bank.
+Nick Baker is Managing Director of Intermediaries at Allica Bank.
 He has spent his entire career supporting the aspirations of SME businesses, with experience both in brokerage and lending.